TomatenKuchenDEV/docs/docs/event.md

 If enabled, users can add the in the settings description used link to e.g. Google Calendar or any other calendar program.

-The advantage to exporting the `.ics` file in Discord is, that events can be accessed fast and easy, and that changes on the original events don't require another import of the file:
+The advantage to exporting the `.ics` file in Discord is that events can be accessed fast and easy, and that changes on the original events don't require another import of the file:
-Calendar apps update imported calendars usually everything few minutes up to a few hours.
+Calendar apps update imported calendars usually every few minutes up to a few hours.